apalii/cdc/README.md

 5) --debug - writes some additional information to the log file(/home/porta-one/call_monitor.log)
 ```

-It possible to use hcc.py without parameters in order to see list of the ip addresses of the available sip envs
+You can run `hcc.py` without parameters in order to see list of the ip addresses of the available sip envs
 on the current sip server.

 * It seems it is rare used stuff, I've made just for `practicing`.